mheslin/SQL-Server---RHEL-BM-Demo/README.md

 The total time required to complete these steps is approximately 5 minutes.

 Prerequisites
-  - Bare metal or VM host runing Red Hat Enterprsier Linux 7.4 with latest updates.
+  - Bare metal or VM host running Red Hat Enterprise Linux 7.4 with latest updates.
     The developer edition of RHEL can be used for non-production purposes and was used to create this demo.
 For more information, or to download images: